 Paper proposals that do not fit into one of the six themes may be considered for inclusion in an open session.
 We also plan to hold a lightning session for those in the early stages of a relevant research project.
 Interested graduate students may submit a proposal for consideration to either a paper or lightning session.
 If you would like to discuss your paper proposal prior to submission, please contact the relevant program committee member.

-The deadline for paper proposals is 30 September 2021.
+The deadline for paper proposals has been extended to 31 October 2021.
 To submit a proposal, please send a 250-300 word abstract that identifies the area in which it should be considered (specify specific session theme, open session, or lightning session) and a 2-page CV to the conference through the website.
 You must be registered for the symposium by 28 February 2022 to be eligible to present at the event.

 More information and the full call for papers can be found on the symposium website.